Toward a unified theory for common affine roots of general sets of multivariate polynomials: Abstract

 \section{Abstract}

 For univariate polynomials over arbitrary field the degree gives an upper bound on the number of roots (factor theorem) and as a related result for any finite point-set one can construct a polynomial of degree equal to the cardinality having all the points as roots (interpolation theorem).
-Terence Tao noted in~\cite{tao2014algebraic} that the theory of multivariate polynomials is not yet sufficiently matured to provide similar theorems with an equally simple relation between them.
+Tao noted in~\cite{tao2014algebraic} that the theory of multivariate polynomials is not yet sufficiently matured to provide similar theorems with an equally simple relation between them.
 In the present paper we argue that for general multivariate polynomials the right measure for the size of the polynomial should not be the degree, but the leading monomial.
-In this setting the footprint bound~\cite{geilhoeholdt} becomes a natural enhancement of the factor theorem providing a bound on the number of common roots of general multivariate polynomials which is sharp for all finite Cartesian product point sets.
-Furthermore, by using methods from the theory of error-correcting codes we establish a natural formulation of the interpolation theorem to the case of common roots of multivariate polynomials.
+In this setting the footprint bound~\cite{geilhoeholdt} becomes a natural enhancement of the factor theorem providing a bound on the number of common roots of general multivariate polynomials which is sharp for all finite Cartesian product point-sets.
+As our main contribution, by using methods from the theory of error-correcting codes we establish a natural formulation of the interpolation theorem to the case of common roots of multivariate polynomials.
 In short the two theorems reduce to the same result, but for dual spaces, establishing the unification requested in~\cite{tao2014algebraic}.
-We leave it for further research to possibly establish similar related results taking multiplicity into account. \\
+We leave it for further research to possibly establish similar interpolation results taking one or more of the various concepts of multiplicity of multivariate polynomials into account.\\